-Philadelphia, PA – Philadelphia, PA (SportsNetwork.com) - The best thing about the annual NFL Scouting Combine is the unfiltered access to the prospects themselves.
+Philadelphia, PA (SportsNetwork.com) - One of the best things about the annual NFL Scouting Combine is getting unfiltered access to the prospects themselves.

-So much of professional football is based on pure physical ability, but the truly special talents separate themselves with intangibles -- things like work ethic, maturity and leadership skills.
+So much of NFL football is based on pure physical ability, but the things that set the truly great ones apart tend to be the intangibles -- things like work ethic, maturity and leadership skills.

-A stopwatch can't measure ambition, desire or hunger.
-Pure brute strength can't mask a low football IQ, short-area quickness means little without an instinct for the game, and the Wonderlic couldn't tell the Cleveland Browns that Johnny Manziel has the mental makeup of a 15-year-old.
+But, a stopwatch can't measure ambition, desire or hunger.
+Pure brute strength can't mask a low football IQ, and short-area quickness means little without an instinct for the game.

 And that's why, in the end, the NFL Draft is really just a crapshoot, a snapshot in time of a glorified educated guess.

-That said, the more you prepare, the better the chances are you make a prudent decision and dozens of NFL personnel people departed Indianapolis this week after doing their due diligence on the class of 2015.
+That said, the more you prepare, the better the chances are you make a prudent decision and hordes of NFL personnel people departed Indianapolis this week after doing their due diligence on the league's next generation of talent.

 Here's our current snapshot as The Sports Network rolls out its latest mock draft, the post-combine edition: